William Walker (filibuster): Cultural legacy

 Walker's campaigns in Lower California and Nicaragua are the subject of a historical novel by Alfred Neumann, published in German as Der Pakt (1949), and translated in English as Strange Conquest (a previous UK edition was published as Look Upon This Man).

 Walker's campaign in Nicaragua has inspired two films, both of which take considerable liberties with his story: Burn!
 (1969) directed by Gillo Pontecorvo, starring Marlon Brando, and Walker (1987) directed by Alex Cox, starring Ed Harris.
 Walker's name is used for the main character in Burn!, though the character is not meant to represent the historical William Walker and is portrayed as British.
 On the other hand, Alex Cox's Walker incorporates into its surrealist narrative many of the signposts of William Walker's life and exploits, including his original excursions into northern Mexico to his trial and acquittal on breaking the neutrality act to the triumph of his assault on Nicaragua and his execution.

+Shortly after taking power in Nicaragua, Walker established the newspaper El Nicaraguense "as a means of diffusing information concerning the natural resources and advantages of Nicaragua, no less than as a chronicle of current events".

 In Part Five, Chapter 48, of Gone with the Wind, Margaret Mitchell cites William Walker, "and how he died against a wall in Truxillo", as a topic of conversation between Rhett Butler and his filibustering acquaintances, while Rhett and Scarlett O'Hara are on honeymoon in New Orleans.

 A poem written by Nicaraguan Catholic priest and minister of culture from 1979 to 1987 during the Sandinista period Ernesto Cardenal, Con Walker En Nicaragua, translated as With Walker in Nicaragua, gives a historical treatment of the affair from the Nicaraguan perspective.

-The villain of the Nantucket series, by science fiction writer S. M. Stirling, is a 20th-century American mercenary named William Walker, who is time-displaced from 1998 CE to 1250 BCE.
-Walker demonstrates a similar personality to his historical namesake, leading a filibuster force to Mycenaean Greece and initiating a version of the Trojan War with firearms.
+The villain of the Nantucket series, by science fiction writer S. M. Stirling, is an American Coast Guard officer named William Walker who is transported back in time from 1998 to 1250 BCE.
+Walker leads a filibuster force to Mycenaean Greece and initiates a version of the Trojan War with firearms.

-John Neal's 1859 novel True Womanhood includes a character who travels from the US to Nicaragua.
-When he returns, it turns out he has been involved in Walker's campaign there.
-This may be based on his son James or his friend's son, Appleton Oaksmith, both of whom made the trip and were involved with Walker in that country.
+John Neal's 1859 novel True Womanhood includes a character who travels from the US to Nicaragua to participate in Walker's campaign there.
+This may be based on his son James or his friend's son, Appleton Oaksmith, both of whom made similar trips.